Constantine the Great: War against Maxentius

-By the middle of 310, Galerius had become too ill to involve himself in imperial politics.
+By the middle of 310 Galerius had become too ill to involve himself in imperial politics.
 His final act survives: a letter to provincials posted in Nicomedia on 30 April 311, proclaiming an end to the persecutions, and the resumption of religious toleration.

-Eusebius maintains “divine providence […] took action against the perpetrator of these crimes” and gives a graphic account of Galerius’ demise:
+Eusebius maintains "divine providence [...] took action against the perpetrator of these crimes" and gives a graphic account of Galerius' demise:

-“Without warning suppurative inflammation broke out round the middle of his genitals, then a deep-seated fistula ulcer; these ate their way incurably into his innermost bowels.
-From them came a teeming indescribable mass of worms, and a sickening smell was given off, for the whole of his hulking body, thanks to over eating, had been transformed even before his illness into a huge lump of flabby fat, which then decomposed and presented those who came near it with a revolting and horrifying sight.”
+"Without warning suppurative inflammation broke out round the middle of his genitals, then a deep-seated fistula ulcer; these ate their way incurably into his innermost bowels.
+From them came a teeming indescribable mass of worms, and a sickening smell was given off, for the whole of his hulking body, thanks to over eating, had been transformed even before his illness into a huge lump of flabby fat, which then decomposed and presented those who came near it with a revolting and horrifying sight."

 Galerius died soon after the edict's proclamation, destroying what little remained of the Tetrarchy.
-Maximinus mobilized against Licinius and seized Asia Minor.
+Maximinus mobilised against Licinius and seized Asia Minor.
 A hasty peace was signed on a boat in the middle of the Bosphorus.
 While Constantine toured Britain and Gaul, Maxentius prepared for war.
-He fortified northern Italy and strengthened his support in the Christian community by allowing it to elect Eusebius as bishop of Rome,.
+He fortified northern Italy and strengthened his support in the Christian community by allowing it to elect Eusebius as bishop of Rome.

 Maxentius' rule was nevertheless insecure.
 His early support dissolved in the wake of heightened tax rates and depressed trade; riots broke out in Rome and Carthage; and Domitius Alexander was able to briefly usurp his authority in Africa.
 By 312, he was a man barely tolerated, not one actively supported, even among Christian Italians.
-In the summer of 311, Maxentius mobilized against Constantine while Licinius was occupied with affairs in the East.
+In the summer of 311, Maxentius mobilised against Constantine while Licinius was occupied with affairs in the East.
 He declared war on Constantine, vowing to avenge his father's "murder".
 To prevent Maxentius from forming an alliance against him with Licinius, Constantine forged his own alliance with Licinius over the winter of 311–312 and offered him his sister Constantia in marriage.
 Maximinus considered Constantine's arrangement with Licinius an affront to his authority.
 In response, he sent ambassadors to Rome, offering political recognition to Maxentius in exchange for a military support, which Maxentius accepted.
 According to Eusebius, inter-regional travel became impossible, and there was military buildup everywhere.
 There was "not a place where people were not expecting the onset of hostilities every day".